hrcore/hrgold/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Dash Core using a Debian VM or physical system.*
+*Setup instructions for a Gitian build of HrGold Core using a Debian VM or physical system.*

-Gitian is the deterministic build process that is used to build the Dash Core executables.
+Gitian is the deterministic build process that is used to build the HrGold Core executables.
 It provides a way to be reasonably sure that the executables are really built from the source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.